The Prime Geodesic Theorem for $\mathrm{PSL}_{2}(\mathbb{Z}[i])$ and Spectral Exponential Sums: Proof of Theorem

-This recovers the pointwise bound appearing in Koyama~\cite[p.792]{Koyama2001}.
-By suitable optimisation of quantities $N$ and $T$, we derive the same exponent as his in the Prime Geodesic Theorem, namely $E_{\Gamma}(X) \ll X^{11/7+\epsilon}$ under the mean-Lindel\"{o}f hypothesis.
-If this hypothesis does not assumed, the bound of the shape $E_{\Gamma}(X) \ll X^{(11+4\eta)/(7+2\eta)}$ would follow readily.
-Koyama informed us in our private communication that he certainly obtained an exponent of the case $\eta \ne 0$, though he supposed $\eta = 0$ for brevity in his original paper~\cite{Koyama2001}.
-I thank him for providing me with informative comments on several routes of inferring the bounds~\eqref{Chatzakos-Cherubini-Laaksonen-remark} and~\eqref{Chatzakos-Cherubini-Laaksonen-remark-2}. \end{remark}
+This recovers a pointwise bound due to Koyama~\cite[p.792]{Koyama2001}.
+Via suitable optimisation~of~the parameters $N$ and $T$, we obtain the bound $E_{\Gamma}(X) \ll_{\epsilon} X^{11/7+\epsilon}$ conditionally under the mean-Lindel\"{o}f hypothesis.
+Unconditionally, a bound of the form $E_{\Gamma}(X) \ll_{\epsilon} X^{(11+4\eta)/(7+2\eta)+\epsilon}$ would follow immediately.
+Koyama has informed the author that he was able to deal with the case where $\eta \ne 0$, despite the \textit{ad hoc} assumption $\eta = 0$ in his work~\cite{Koyama2001}.
+The author would like~to appreciate his illuminating comments on the estimates~\eqref{Chatzakos-Cherubini-Laaksonen-remark} and~\eqref{Chatzakos-Cherubini-Laaksonen-remark-2}. \end{remark}